UIM-Community/Perl-SDK/examples/hash-to-pds.md

 # nimSendReply($hMsg, NIME_OK, $PDS);
 ```

-This version dont support "float" Type.
-However now you can transform your hash into a PDS easily.
+This version doesn't support float and native PDS Array types because of some SDK Perl limitation (some methods and PDS Types are missing).